canvasxyz/canvas/docs/6-deploying.md

 By default, applications are configured with sequencing ("history indexing") on, which ensures that actions are delivered in exact causal order.

-When there is no risk of conflicts from clients executing actions in different order, you can turn this off for better performance.
+When your application doesn't depend on actions executing in exact order, you can turn this off for better performance.
 This prevents applications from stalling if a user sends a message while they're on a transient or flaky internet connection.

 You can do this by setting `indexHistory: false` when configuring your application.
 This causes all actions to be executed in realtime as they are received. ([Example](https://github.com/canvasxyz/canvas/blob/46bef2263d6e7ec9b746ced2c47da52cb7d8190b/examples/chat/src/App.tsx#L48))

-Note that doing this also disables `db.get()` getters inside the database, because database getters require consistent order of delivery.
+Note that doing this also disables `db.get()` getters inside actions, because atomic transactions require consistent order of delivery.

 ## Keep WebRTC transports off